Paragon

 Here are some common step types that can get you started building workflows:

-• Requests - make a request to any API, such as posting data to your application server
+Requests: Make a request to any API, such as sending data to your application

 Along with the Connect API, Workflows are one of two primary ways to build integrations with Paragon.